- Bats Right, Throws Right

 In 2003, Draijer was 8-2, tied for fourth in Hoofdklasse in wins with David Bergman.
 During the 2003 European Championship, Draijer pitched four scoreless innings for the winning Dutch team, saving two games.
 In the 2003 Baseball World Cup, Draijer allowed 7 hits and two runs in 1 2/3 IP, getting one save and a loss against Panama after blowing a lead left him by Eelco Jansen.
 He was 1-0 with 8 scoreless innings of work in the 2003 World Port Tournament.
 He had a 8-2 record in 2004 as well to tie for fourth in victories with Jeroen Deken and Nick Stuifbergen.
 He also tied for seventh with three saves.
 He pitched for The Netherlands in the 2004 Olympics, helping finish off a two-hitter of Greece in one contest.

 At age 31, he moved to the Pioniers and the bullpen.
 He led Hoofdklasse with 14 saves (5 more than Cliff Foster) and was 2-2 with a 0.96 ERA.
-He saved one game in the 2005 European Championship.
+He saved one game and threw 1 2/3 shutout innings in the 2005 European Championship.
 He also pitched well for the Netherlands in the 2005 Baseball World Cup; he pitched 6 2/3 scoreless innings, allowing 3 hits and 3 walks while striking out three in four games.
 He had one save.

 In the 2006 World Baseball Classic, he entered for the Netherlands down 6-3 in the 7th and promptly surrendered a homer to Carlos Beltran on his second pitch.
 He then plunked Javy Lopez, drawing a warning from umpire Kevin Causey and resulting in a commotion.
 He struck out Ricky Ledee and retired Alex Cintron.
 After a walk to Luis Matos, he whiffed Jose Valentin to escape further damage.